 Nothing is more important than the safety and well-being of children.
 While children can choke at any age, children aged five years and under are at a higher risk, as they have small air and food passages and are developing their biting, chewing and food-grinding skills.

-We are proposing to amend the licensing and certification criteria to minimise the risk of young children choking on food, by requiring early learning services to follow Ministry of Health guidance in the preparation and serving of food.
+We proposed to amend the licensing and certification criteria to minimise the risk of young children choking on food, by requiring early learning services to follow Ministry of Health guidance in the preparation and serving of food.

 We expect most services already follow guidelines for minimising food-related choking risks.
 But some may need to make changes to the way they do things to meet the new minimum standards – and they’ll be putting the health and safety of children first in deciding on those changes.

 Yes.
-We’re proposing changes to the criteria for all service types including centre-based, home-based, hospital-based, kōhanga reo and playgroups.
+We proposed changes to the criteria for all service types including centre-based, home-based, hospital-based, kōhanga reo and playgroups.